CompositionalIT/SAFE-Dojo/Instructions.md

 ## 5. Adding a clear button

 This task is left as an exercise for the reader.
-In addition to the Submit button in the UI, add a Clear button, which clears the UI state and returns the UI to its initial state.
+In addition to the Fetch button in the UI, add a Clear button, which clears the UI state and returns the UI to its initial state.